uwo-fast/OpenReactor/README.md

 **NOTE** that if multiple measurements need to be taken from a single device at one address every parameter must be given as a list except for the address (see "Arduino Test I2C", "Arduino Test I2C 2" in the example).

-For "CONTROLS" in the first section two mechanisms are defined that will write to the same I2C address (in this case 97).
-This must be done in this manner and they cannot be listed seperately as you would for devices with seperate addresses.

 In the "CONTROLS" section:
 -
 - "name" is the string that is used as a name for the control like in "DEVICES" this must be unique, but can have the same name as an item in "DEVICES".